The Indispensable Role of Chief Financial Officer (CFO) in a Company👮

 9. Speed up the adoption of the cloud and obtain data analytics tools

 Finance will continue to transfer key activities to the cloud.
 The pandemic has forced finance teams to operate remotely.
 Now, CFOs must hasten cloud adoption and acquire better data analytics tools.
-In order to do this, though, CFOs want the right vendors, at the right price, at the right time.
+To do this, though, CFOs want the right vendors, at the right price, at the right time.
 As it will take good partnerships to deploy more complex solutions in locations that require enhanced speed.

 10. Make sure to hire, retain and develop finance digital skills